fastapi/fastapi/docs/en/docs/tutorial/query-params-str-validations.md

     ```

 !!! note
-    Have in mind that in this case, FastAPI won't check the contents of the list.
+    Keep in mind that in this case, FastAPI won't check the contents of the list.

     For example, `List[int]` would check (and document) that the contents of the list are integers.
 But `list` alone wouldn't.